Our Wrist and Hand Pain Doctor Answers Questions About Carpal Tunnel Syndrome

 How Does Your Omaha Chiropractor Treat Carpal Tunnel Syndrome?

 Our Omaha chiropractor first performs the necessary tests to figure out the underlying cause of your symptoms.
 You may indeed have carpal tunnel syndrome, or you may be experiencing referred symptoms from an impingement close to the spinal column.
 We may then administer chiropractic adjustments either to the wrist bones or to the cervical spine to relieve the impingement.

 What Other Natural Treatment Methods Does Your Omaha Chiropractor Recommend?

 If you’ve experienced muscle wasting and weakness due to a long period of impaired motor function, our Omaha chiropractor may recommend corrective exercises to help you rehabilitate the hand and regain control of your manual dexterity.
 Electrical muscle stimulation is another treatment modality we offer that can help strengthen muscles.
-We may even be able to suggest changes in work habits, sports technique, or other lifestyle factors that can help you avoid chronic soft tissue strain in the wrist and hand.
+We may even be able to suggest changes in work habits, sports techniques, or other lifestyle factors that can help you avoid chronic soft tissue strain in the wrist and hand.

 Why Do you Prescribe Acupuncture for Carpal Tunnel Syndrome?

 Acupuncture has proven its effectiveness in treating chronic pain issues such as carpal tunnel syndrome.
 Research indicates that the strategic positioning of acupuncture needles can alter the brain’s reactions to wrist and hand pain.
 It can also enhance circulation in the wrist’s soft tissue to reduce swelling, ease inflammation, and speed healing.